Taxes, Agencies, and Jurisdictions

 jurisdictionJurisdiction code to filter to.
 Repeatable; multiple values are OR'd.
 A state code returns that state's state and local taxes.

-supportedFilter by whether Check supports the tax.
+supportedFilter by whether Check supports calculating and reporting the tax.

 effectiveFilter by whether the obligation is in effect today.
 Defaults to currently-effective taxes only; pass effective=false to list repealed or lapsed taxes.